Carlton Community History Group

 Annie McCanny died intestate on 17 June 1883, aged 33 years, and she left two young sons, James and Henry.
 Their father, Thomas McCanny, could not be located and there was an outstanding protection order against him for domestic violence.
 (Ironically, the protection order enabled Annie to obtain the hotel licence because, at the time, there were restrictions on granting licences to married women.)
 The Melbourne Brewing and Malting Company Limited took possession of the hotel, as was their right, and the "two intelligent looking" boys appeared in the City Court charged with being neglected children.
 The magistrate, Mr Panton, was sympathetic to their plight, but Annie's estate, valued at £405, 8 shillings and 6 pence, was tied to the Melbourne Brewing and Malting Company Limited and there was no financial provision for her children.
 The boys were sent to St Augustine's orphanage in Geelong, and the Victoria Police Gazette later reported that the younger brother, Henry, had absconded in 1891.8,9,10

 It could be said that the Munster Arms Hotel died with Annie McCanny.
 Once the administrative arrangements of Annie's estate were sorted out, the hotel was taken over in August 1883 by Mary Buggy, who paid £100 for the licence.
 It was during her time as licensee that the Munster Arms became the Dan O'Connell, with the new name first appearing in the Licensing Register in December 1883.
 The Dan O'Connell ceased trading in March 2020, a business casuality of the COVID-19 pandemic.
-The building was acquired by the Fitzroy Community School for use as its Carlton campus, planned for opening in 2023.
+The building was acquired by the Fitzroy Community School for use as its Carlton campus.
 The Dan O'Connell was the last surviving licensed hotel south of Princes Street, between Nicholson Street and Rathdowne Street.
 This area of Carlton was once populated with a number of hotels, all of which have been delicensed, though some former hotel buildings still remain.
 The Dan O'Connell's immediate neighbours, the Pioneer Hotel and the United States Hotel, were delicensed in 1907 and 1925 respectively.11,12

 Notes and References: